Summer/Fall 2023 classes now enrolling! Visit our enrollment page for more information.

-Over the past few years fire departments in the U.S. responded to nearly 1.3 million fires.
-This resulted in 3,700 deaths and nearly $15 billion in property damage.
+In 2022, fire departments in the U.S. responded to over 1.5 million fires, resulting in over 3,700 deaths and nearly $18 billion in property damage.

-Firefighters conduct fire inspections to ensure code compliance, as well as provide fire and life safety education to the community.
-2020 median pay for U.S. firefighters was $52,500/year with jobs expected to increase 6% through 2029.
+Firefighters conduct fire inspections to ensure code compliance, as well as provide fire- and life-safety education to the community.

 The MCC Fire Academy offers training that is authorized by the Missouri Department of Public Safety's Division of Fire Safety (DFS), which is accredited by the International Fire Service Accreditation Congress (IFSAC) and Pro Board.
 Graduates of the MCC-Blue River Fire Academy earn a Fire Science Certificate.